- Dachshund Pregnancy and Whelping

 How to care for a newborn Dachshund puppy?

-Newborn puppies have trouble controlling their own body temperature.
-Keep the puppies warm, using a heat lamp or an electric heating pad is a good way to provide a warm environment.
+Newborn puppies have trouble controlling their body temperature.
+To keep the puppies warm, using a heat lamp or an electric heating pad is a good way to provide a warm environment.
 However, overheating can be dangerous to the puppies, so make sure that the puppies have a cool place where they can crawl to cool down.
 The adequate temperature for a newborn puppy is between 85 and 90 degrees.

 Puppies grow fast.
 Weighing them every day is a good way to register and monitor their growth.

-Around two to four weeks of age, it's time to start the process of weaning puppies from their mother's milk.
-Consult with your vet and set a feeding regiment for the puppies.
+Around two to four weeks of age, it’s time to start the process of weaning puppies from their mother’s milk.
+Consult with your vet and set a feeding regimen for the puppies.
 Most breeders use puppy formula and pre-soaked puppy food in this process.

 Check out this related post: How To Raise a Happy and Healthy Dachshund

 If the mating occurs accidentally, or you suspect that your female dachshund may have bred, take her to the vet as soon as possible.
 The best thing to do is to take a blood test the day or the day after the mating.
 This will determine if your female dachshund is fertile.
 If your dachshund was not ovulating at the time of the mating keep in mind that the pregnancy can still occur.
 Take your dachshund to the vet for a pregnancy test a week after the mating to be sure if she is pregnant or not.

 If you want to find the best pet insurance for your dachshund, click here